growthbook/dom-mutator/README.md

 When a matching element is found, we attach a separate MutationObserver filtered to the exact attribute being mutated.
 If an external change happens (e.g. from a React render), we re-apply your mutation on top of the new baseline value.

-When revert is called, we undo the change and go back to the last externally set value.
-We also disconnect the element MutationObserver to save resources.
+When `stop` is called, we undo the change and go back to the last externally set value.
+We also disconnect the element's MutationObserver to save resources.

 ## Pausing / Resuming the Global MutationObserver

-While the library is waiting for elements to appear, it runs `document.querySelector` every time a batch of elements is added to the DOM.
+While the library is waiting for elements to appear, it runs `document.querySelectorAll` every time a batch of elements is added to the DOM.

 This is fast enough for most cases, but if you want more control, you can pause and resume the global MutationObserver.